ManticoreGamesInc/platform-documentation/src/tutorials/spawn_shared_asset_tutorial.md

 ### Edit CheckForPlayer Script

-This script will handle what happens to the player when they enter the trigger for the platform.
+The **CheckForPlayer** script will handle what happens to the player when they enter the trigger for the platform.
 If the script has the property **Solid** set to **false** (unchecked), then the player will fall through the platform.
 Each platform the player lands on will disable that player's jump for a small amount of time to prevent them from quickly jumping from one platform to the other.
 This adds a little bit of suspense when landing on a platform.

 Open up the **CheckForPlayer** script and add the following property references so you have a reference to the trigger for the platform, and if it is solid or not.